farlenkov/javascript-submodules/README.md

-# Shared code to call LLMs from Svelte projects
+# Reusable code to call LLMs from Svelte projects